 Some metal roof trim pieces are used to keep water away from the roof fascia.
 These pieces are known as eave trim.
 When rain lands on your roofing, this type of trim directs it to the ground so that it never comes into contact with the fascia.

-Before installing eave trim, it’s important to set an underlayment before placing the metal pieces.
+Before installing flashing like eave trim, it’s important to set an underlayment before placing the metal pieces.
 This underlayment helps to prevent moisture penetration.

 Installing this type of trim is a bit easier than installing rake trim.
 While eave trim does need to be cut and folded to fit the fascia and gable, it requires minimal angling to make a proper fit.